scribe-security/docs/docs/platforms/overview.md

 platforms bom k8s --image.mapping "my-namespace::my-pod::my-image::my-product::1.0"
 ```

-Note that the image charactarizaition string is a wildcarded string, with a separate sections for namespace, pod and image.
-Some usefule valid examples are:
+Note that the image characterization string is a wildcarded string, with separate sections for namespace, pod, and image.
+Some useful valid examples are:
 * `*::*::*:latest` - all cluster images with the latest tag.
 * `prod*::*::my-image-prefix*` - all images in the prod* namespace with the my-image-prefix as the prefix of their name.
 * `prod*::*::*:latest` - all images in the prod* namespace with the latest tag.